 The acclaimed "Music in Exile" series, which explores the music of composers forced to flee Europe during the 1930s, has been presented to huge critical acclaim in Tel Aviv, New York, London, Budapest, and Toronto.
 The ensemble's recordings enjoy regular airplay on networks around the world and its concerts have been broadcast on CBC Radio, National Public Radio in the US and on public radio throughout Europe.

-James Conlon, Music Director of the Los Angeles Opera and the Ravinia Festival, and a major force in the resuscitation of lost twentieth century repertoire, is the ARC Ensemble's Honorary Chairman.
-The ARC Ensemble's Artistc Director is Simon Wynberg.
+James Conlon, Music Director of the Los Angeles Opera and the Ravinia Festival, and a major force in the recovery of lost twentieth century repertoire, is the ARC Ensemble's Honorary Chairman.
+The ARC Ensemble's Artistic Director is Simon Wynberg.